Delicious and easy sausage balls made with just 3 simple ingredients. This tasty appetizer makes the perfect game day or party dish!

 - Add fresh herbs such as chopped parsley

-- Dip in BBQ, ranch or bleu cheese dressing for extra flavor
+- Dip in BBQ, ranch, buffalo sauce or blue cheese dressing for extra flavor

 Make-ahead + freezing